 Dividends from REITs, or Real Estate Investment Trusts, are substantial because they are required to distribute at least 90% of their taxable income to their shareholders annually.
 The average dividend yield for equity yields is above 4%, making REITs an attractive investment.
 Companies or stock groups with above-average dividend yields are ATT, Verizon, Kraft Heinz, energy stocks, utility stocks, and REITs.

 They are presumed to be safer, defensive, and slower-growing companies.
 One concern is whether that high yield is vulnerable to a cut in its dividend.
 Look for high-quality companies that have a history of paying above-average dividends.

 Blue-chip stocks that pay dividends may be an excellent place to go for companies that have been around a long time and have track records.
 Not all blue-chip stocks pay dividends.

 Income investors may want to look at Dividend Aristocrat stocks.
 These stocks are an elite group of companies in the S&P 500 that paid and raised their dividend every year for at least 25 consecutive years.
 There are more than 60 companies on this list in 2020.

 This subsector of above-average dividend-paying stocks is attractive for income investors.
 Coca Cola, Johnson & Johnson, Dover, Chevron 3M are in this elite group for more than 50 years.

 Thank you for reading!
 Please consider subscribing to The Cents of Money blog and receive our weekly free newsletter.
-Stay healthy!
+Stay safe!

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.